Dustyroom/flat-kit-doc/index.md

 Flat Kit is fully self-contained and does not depend on any external assets.
 If you do not need demo scenes, example materials and models you may skip importing the Demos directory in the asset.
 The easiest way to get started with the asset is to dig into the demo scenes.
 For Built-In RP it may take a while for Unity to import the asset — this is normal.
 Under the hood, Unity needs to generate all shader variants that are used in the demo scenes.
+For URP it is virtually immediate.
-On the 3D models side, it’s important that you make normals ‘smooth’ for your meshes.
+On the 3D models side, it’s important that you decide whether you would like making normals ‘smooth’ or 'sharp' for your meshes in a 3D editor, as the result will be different in either case.
 If you import someone else's models and can’t edit the object in 3D editor, at least try to calculate normals in Unity — in the import settings of the model.
-It should work anyway, but sometimes the difference can be obvious, especially on objects with rounded corners.
+The shaders should work regardless, but sometimes the difference can be obvious, especially on objects with rounded corners.
 **Note:** Our demos were created in **Linear color space** (a setting found in Project Settings).
 We recommend switching to it if your project is in **Gamma color space**, although this is entirely optional.

 Below are the instructions on how to import Flat Kit.